Maestro by Oteligence · Java Observability

 How It Works

-JAR in.
-Method-level traces out.
+JARs in.
+Cross-service traces out.

 Under 5 minutes.